 There is another way of wriggling out of such problems.
 That is to deny that we can talk about caste in terms of properties that remain stable or essential to its very existence over the years.
 Here is a recent article on caste endogamy that begins with the assumption that the "principle of endogamy is no doubt an important ideal in a caste society".
 However, "a look at the [data about the] number of inter-caste, inter-religious marriages in urban India forces one [the author] to wonder why some violations of rules of marriage are tolerated and some are not".
-If some rules of marriage are tolerated and some are not".
-If some rules of marriage called endogamy is constitutive of the caste system as it is supposed to be.
+If some rules of marriage are tolerated and some are not, it is more rational that we question whether a 'rule of marriage' called endogamy is constitutive of the caste system as it is supposed to be.
 However, this author does not question her strong belief that there is this caste system and endogamy is central to it.
 Instead, she produces a much-contrived defence by proposing that we should focus on "two features of endogamy.
 The first is that the prescribed or acceptable circle of endogamy shifts over time and context, as does also the rationale for endogamy.
 The second, linked to this, is that while endogamy is and has been enforced often through violence, or the threat of violence or excommunication, this enforcement has also shifted with time and context."